Attend the Midnight (10 PM) Meeting of the

 How to Participate

 In order to participate in this year’s Wouff Hong we are asking that all guests register for Wouff Hong by indicating their interest to participate on the registration form when purchasing tickets.
 This is to help us get a rough count of all participants.
-There is no additional cost to participate.
+The $2 fee covers the cost of the pin and a certificate.
 All ARRL Members that are licensed Amateur Radio Operators are encouraged and welcome to join.